MicrosoftDocs/learn/learn-pr/azure/explore-fundamentals-kql/includes/4-kql-query-structure.md

-You've learned a bit about how query languages function, and why you might use them.
+You've learned a bit about how query languages function, and where you might use them.
 In this unit, you'll explore the way a KQL query is built.

 ## KQL query structure